 Lets finish our wrapper business!

-Dust the work surface with flour and roll the dough into thin sheets about 1/8th of an inch.
+Dust the work surface with flour and roll the dough into thin sheets.
 Cut small rounds from them.
 Set aside the rounds.
 Cover the wrappers with parchment or cling wrap so the wrappers don’t stick with one another.
 Repeat until all the dough has been cut out.

 Its filling time.
 Now get your kitchen counter ready!